Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 > "The Boeing Vision is an expression of our company’s purpose and values, designed to inspire and focus all employees on a shared future and to reaffirm that, together, we can meet the challenges that lie ahead."

 # Corporate Beliefs - Boeing's vision
-This year, Boeing has adopted a new environment strategy to guide the company’s business through 2025 as it continues to:
+This year, Boeing has adopted a new environmental strategy to guide the company’s business through 2025 as it continues to:

 - Improve the company's environmental footprint
 - Strive for excellence in sustainability